Lesson One: Two Questions – What is Stewardship? Are All Energy Resources the Same?

 Students learn that there are opposing points of view regarding energy resources and how good stewards must listen to all points of view about a resource.

-Lesson Four: Force and Motion Exploration with Pinwheels
+Lesson Four: Force and Motion Explorations with Pinwheels

 Students learn how wind speeds and direction in Wyoming affect a turbine.